The Great Gathering

 His followers rejoice with all the worlds.

 The reference to fear is interesting.
 Mara is usually associated with lust, but here he is also associated with fear, hence the significance of the meditation on fear mentioned above.
 Overcoming fear and overcoming lust are related, so we may also say that fear, apparently the converse of desirous attachment, is really its corollary and complement and, perhaps, even its essence.
-Thus, if we overcome the fear of loss then we can overcome the desire to control and possess.
+If we overcome the fear of loss then we can overcome the desire to control and possess.

 This sutta has the same numinous character as sutta 19, which we called a spirit communication, and appears to be another example of a similar type of sutta.
 It seems that such phenomena appeared early on in the development of the Buddhist cult.